fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> What are the languages that are big code base friendly/efficient?
+Is it mostly java and c# ?

 > Which of these two do big companies prefer when hiring specialized people?
 A) Truly knows a language and a framework (aiming towards mastering) B) Decent at two / three languages and frameworks Both have their own weakness and strengths, but I have zero experience with big companies, so I don't know what they prefer

 > Will there be any future with complex coding with react and the front end or is the only hope with backend or maybe programming for mobile apps?